Woodrow Thompson Fryman

 Fryman was an All-Star in his first year in Philadelphia in 1968 and went 46-52 over four and a half seasons for a series of dismal Phillies teams.
 He was acquired via waivers by the Detroit Tigers on August 2, 1972, and went 10-3 down the stretch for the club.
 He won the division-clinching game by beating Luis Tiant of the Boston Red Sox, who himself had had a remarkable second half for the Sox.
 However, Woodie did not fare so well in the ALCS, losing in both his starts as the Tigers fell to the Oakland Athletics.
 He played two more seasons for Detroit, putting up sub-.500 records in each of them, before being dealt to the Montreal Expos for Terry Humphrey and Tom Walker after the 1974 campaign.

 Fryman was inducted into the Kentucky Athletic Hall of Fame in 2005 and was also a member of the Expos Hall of Fame.
-After baseball, he lived near his hometown of Ewing, Kentucky, where he continued to run a tobacco farm during his pitching career.
-He died in 2011 at age 70, of Alzheimer's disease.
+After baseball, he lived near his hometown of Ewing, Kentucky, where he returned to run his tobacco farm.
+He died in 2011, at age 70, of Alzheimer's disease.

 - 1966 Topps All-Star Rookie Team